Ban on physical interventions involving animals

 Netherlands Enterprise Agency, RVO

 In the Netherlands physical interventions on animals (to remove or damage parts of an animal) are not allowed.
-There are a few exceptions.
-For instance, veterinarians may perform physical interventions on animals if it is (medically) necessary.
+For example, removing ears or a tail.
+Only veterinarians may perform physical interventions on animals if it is (medically) necessary for the animal’s health and wellbeing.

-In general physical interventions on animals are not allowed.
-Nor are you allowed to:
+In general physical interventions (in Dutch) on animals are not allowed.
+For example, you are not allowed to:

-• remove the tails and ears of animals (docking);
+• dock or crop the tails and ears of animals (in Dutch)

 Which interventions are permitted?

-Some interventions are permitted (in Dutch), for instance:
+Sometimes physical interventions on an animal are permitted (in Dutch), for instance:

 • interventions prescribed by a veterinarian.